KAIMANAWA CLASSIC – 2 or 3 DAY GUIDED HORSE TREK

 Two-day trekkers this is your day one.

-This day you will experience it ALL, from big hills to bulldozed tank tracks, actual horse tracks, section’s of fine gravel and best of all some off track exploring.
+This day you will experience it ALL, from big hills to bulldozed tank tracks, actual horse tracks, section’s of fine gravel and a couple of river crossings.
 Yes your horse and you will NEED TO BE FIT.
-We have a very experienced crew and they will assist and support you through any challenges however you do need to have a fit horse to cope with the challenging terrain.
+We have a very experienced crew and they will assist and support you through any challenges.
+However you do need to have a fit horse to cope with the challenging terrain.

 Final day.
 Shorter ride.

-We understand you have a big trip home today so we will plan to be back to camp by 1PM.
-We will have some sections of gravel and some off Track exploring up to the Lake.
+We understand you have a big trip home today so we will plan to be back to camp by lunch.
+We know it’s all about the horses so we will spend all our time in the valley riding up close to the wild Kaimanawa horses and having heaps of photo opportunities.
+We will have some sections of gravel and some off track exploring in the Argo.
 A gentle ride today with small hills.
-Beautiful photo opportunities of the Central Plateau Mountains and Lake Moawhango

 BBQ – Saturday Night

 We will be hosting a BBQ and entertainment night on Saturday evening.
-Bring your camp chair and refreshment up to the campfire and mingle and have some laughs.
+Bring your camp chair and refreshments up to the campfire and mingle and have some laughs.
 Most trekkers camp in their trucks or floats but you are welcome to bring your tent.
-Horse water is via the river you will need to roll up your sleeves and keep your horse supplied.
+Horse water is via the river.
+You will need to roll up your sleeves and keep your horse supplied.
 Best you bring your own drinking water.
 You will also be able to purchase lunches as part of your registration.
 All other meals (except BBQ) are self-catered.
 [Special diet requirements are NOT catered for sorry]

 Collectable Trek T-shirts